Julie Power: Fictional character biography

-Julie Power was born in Richmond, Virginia to Dr. James Power and Margaret Power.
+Julie Power was born in Richmond, Virginia, to Dr. James Power and Margaret Power.
 She was a founding member of the superhero team Power Pack.
 The second oldest of the four Power siblings, she was 10 years old when she was given her powers by Aelfyre Whitemane, a dying Kymellian noble.
 She continued to operate with Power Pack through their entire history, later relocating to Los Angeles to live on her own after quitting the team in unrevealed circumstances.

-Julie was the only Power family member who had a birthday happen within the comic series, aging from 10 to 11 years old.
-In the later 2000 mini-series (which makes no references to 'current' Marvel continuity and thus cannot be objectively placed in canon) she is 14, in Runaways vol. 2 #1 she is nebulously identified as being an "ex-teenager", but in the later Loners #4, Julie identifies herself as being 17 years old.
+Julie is the only Power family member who had a birthday happen within the comic series, turning 11 years old.
+In the second volume of Runaways, Julie is nebulously identified as being an "ex-teenager", but in the later Loners #4, Julie identifies herself as being 17 years old.
 In the letter column of Avengers Academy #31, Julie is identified as being about 19 years old.

 Power Pack

-After the events of Power Pack #1-#5 which detailed the team's origin, the Power family moved from Virginia to New York City.
+After the events of Power Pack #1–5 which detailed the team's origin, the Power family moved from Virginia to New York City.
 There, Power Pack encountered other superheroes such as Spider-Man, and Cloak and Dagger.
 They also met Franklin Richards, and encountered the New Mutants.
-Julie's powers were later siphoned into the Snark Jakal; when returned, her powers were exchanged with those of her brother Jack, and she became Molecula.
+Julie's powers were later siphoned by the Snark Jakal; when returned, her powers were exchanged with those of her brother Jack, and she became Molecula.
 Eventually, she regained her original powers and resumed her original codename.
-Power Pack then encountered Galactus and Nova.

 Julie was perhaps the most "normal" of the Power siblings.
 When she was not in "superhero mode" Julie could be quite shy and quiet; in several instances, she was bothered by bullies at school.
 Her solo storylines often involved regular "kid issues" such as babysitting and cheating on tests.
-Julie was also a voracious reader, and was frequently seen reading, carrying or quoting books, even graduating elementary school with honors in English.
+Julie is also a voracious reader, and was frequently seen reading, carrying or quoting books, even graduating elementary school with honors in English.
 She frequently stepped into a maternal role with her siblings, sewing and washing the team's costumes, caring for Katie and Franklin Richards and attempting to restore peace during conflicts.

-In battles, Julie possessed quick reflexes and was a strong fighter.
-In the Pack's initial conflict with Prince Jakal, Julie was able to singlehandedly bring down the Snark's ship.
-She was also the only member of Power Pack in the original series to be directly responsible for the death of another character—Pestilence, in the Fall of the Mutants, fell to her death when Julie struck her with the "Julie Hammer" battle technique (though Pestilence might have survived had she not resisted Katie's attempt to pull her to safety).